numenta/htmpapers/README.md

-# htmpapers
-Numenta published papers code and data
+# Numenta published papers code
+This repository is current under construction and will include the source code for all scripts used on Numenta's published papers.

+Stay tuned!